About Me

 Test Test

 I am looking for highly motivated PhD students.
-One funded PhD positions for 3.5 years are available, UKRI rate.
+One funded PhD positions for 3.5 years will be available in late 2026, UKRI rate.
 Welcome to contact me with your CV ready.
 CSC or Self-funding with your own topic is welcome too.

 Test Test